cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Decimal fractions combine an integer mantissa with a base-10 scaling factor.
-They are most useful if an application needs the exact representation of a decimal fraction such as 1.1 because there is no exact representation for many decimal fractions in binary floating point.
+They are most useful if an application needs the exact representation of a decimal fraction such as 1.1 because there is no exact representation for many decimal fractions in binary floating-point representations.

 Bigfloats combine an integer mantissa with a base-2 scaling factor.
 They are binary floating-point values that can exceed the range or the